-Tuner "Bombay Dreams” takes to the road in this energetic touring version.
-Based on the style of Bollywood movies, "Bombay Dreams” is the very definition of a mixed bag.
+After a successful run in London and a not-so-successful one on Broadway, tuner “Bombay Dreams” takes to the road in this energetic touring version that launched in Southern California.
+Based on the style of Bollywood movies — the thinly plotted musicals that dominate the Indian film industry — “Bombay Dreams” is the very definition of a mixed bag, delivering with spirited fun the big production numbers set to A.R.
+Rahman’s percussion- and string-heavy score, but never filling the gaps between them with much of interest.
 In the end, the pros outweigh the cons, since the audience can always keep humming the delightfully inane “Shakalaka Baby” while the book scenes blow by and the ballads bore.

 “Bombay Dreams” has some interesting commercial potential on the road, in large part because it does offer audiences something different; it’s not as if South Asian culture were a regular on American stages.
 At the same time, while it possesses the lure of the exotic, this is a completely accessible, fully mainstream show.

 Sachin Bhatt plays Akaash, the poor young man who makes a living by finding tourists he can guide through the slums, explaining to outsiders such cultural phenomena as eunuchs and, even most enticing, Bollywood films, in which for no apparent reason people break out into song and dance.
 On cue, the community of this Indian slum launches into the first big number.
 Social realism this is not.

 Akaash will, over the course of the show, become a big Bollywood star himself, and he’ll lose his soul for a time before finding it again, with the help of the eunuch Sweetie (Aneesh Sheth), who loves him.
 He’ll have an affair with film star Rani (Sandra Allen), and he’ll finally get the girl he really wants, Priya (Reshma Shetty).